 An algebraic expression in mathematics is an expression which is made up of variables and constants along with algebraic operations (addition, subtraction, etc.) Expressions are made up of terms.
 They are also termed as algebraic equations.
 Also, solve questions in Algebraic Expressions Worksheets, at BYJU’S.

 These expressions are represented with the help of unknown variables, constants and coefficient.
 The combination of these three (as terms) is said to be an expression.
-It is to be noted that, unlike algebraic equation, an algebraic expression has no sides or equal to sign.
+It is to be noted that, unlike the algebraic equation, an algebraic expression has no sides or equal to sign.
 Some of its examples include

 - x – 20